 Regulation 33 of the Police (Injury) Benefit Regulations states that if there is a negligent or wilful refusal to be medically examined then a decision can be made on the available evidence.
 It does not say an award can be taken away as punishment.
 In any case this does NOT apply to Regulation 37(1) — Reassessment of injury pension — so far as it relates to the statutory duty placed upon a police pension authority to ‘consider’ whether there has been substantial alteration after a suitable interval.

-Only after the police pension authority having found “substantial alteration”, it MUST then and only then refer the statutory medical question under Regulation 30 (2) (d) – degree of disablement -to an SMP and, a result, it is only then that Regulation 33 can feasible ever apply.
+Only after the police pension authority having considered whether the degree of the pensioners disablement has altered, and a suitable interval has occurred, it MUST then and only then refer the statutory medical question under Regulation 30 (2) (d) – degree of disablement -to an SMP and, a result, it is only then that Regulation 33 can feasible ever apply.

 This is an extract from a threatening letter being sent out to disabled former police officers written by Chief Superintendent Chris Markey, who evidently has never read the Regulations in his life.